 What’s the difference between blog posts and blog pages

 WordPress, the most popular blogging platform, lets bloggers create two types of content: blog posts and blog pages.

 Blog posts are the newly published articles that appear in reverse chronological order on the homepage.

-Blog pages, on the other hand, are static pages such as an about page or a contact page.
+On the other hand, blog pages are static pages such as an about page or a contact page.